 Packing at least one swimsuit probably goes without saying if you’re heading on a Caribbean cruise, but it’s important to also consider bringing along different types of swimsuits.

-Ladies, you can certainly pack as many bikinis as your heart desires, but make sure to bring at least one active swimsuit, which will allow you to comfortably participate in water activities and sports like snorkeling, surfing, and kayaking.
+Ladies, you can certainly pack as many bikinis as your heart desires, but make sure to bring at least one active swimsuit, which will allow you to comfortably participate in water activities and sports like snorkeling, kayaking, and surfing in the Caribbean.

 You can never be too safe about the sun, and one of the best ways to prevent sunburns is to wear a rash guard while you’re out having fun in the ocean.
 Wear it when your sunscreen might wear off, such as during snorkeling, jet skiing, and surfing adventures.
 After all, a painful sunburn is one quick way to ruin a beach vacation.

 Beach and pool attire

 If you don’t plan on doing anything other than lounging by the cruise ship’s pool or basking in the sun on one of the Caribbean’s best beaches, you’ll need to pack a few swim cover-ups and beach attire.

 Cover-ups are required when you’re walking between your stateroom and the pool.
 Plus, you’ll want to throw on something over your swimsuit if you decide to have lunch at our poolside Mast Grill.